eformsignen/developers/help/eformsign_api_en.rst

     :alt: Create an API key pop-up

-4. Click the **View key** button in the list to view the API key and Private key.
+4. Click the **View key** in the list to view the API key and Private key.

 .. image:: resources/apikey4.PNG
     :width: 700